About the Award

 Nomination requirements and procedures:

-The award is given every two years at the biennial conference to a book published in the previous two calendar years.
-Due to the Covid-19 pandemic, however, the next IAIR Conference will not be held until July 2022.
+The award is given every two years at the biennial conference to an outstanding book published in the previous two calendar years.

-For the 2021 award, the selection committee calls for nominations (including self-nominations) for books (including edited books) written by members of the Academy and published in 2019 to 2021.
-The last award was in 2019 to John W. Berry for Mutual Intercultural Relations published by Cambridge University Press in 2017.
+For the 2023 award, the selection committee calls for nominations (including self-nominations) for books (including edited books) written by members of the Academy and published in 2021 and 2022.
+The last 2021 award was:

 The selection committee assesses each nominated book on several criteria including: (a) the importance of the issues it addresses for intercultural research; (b) the strength of the argument and evidence it presents; and (c) the originality of ideas and insights it offers for the advancement of intercultural research.